 By MARINA WATERS

-German air conditioning component company, EBM-Papst, has made its decision on the location for its newest manufacturing site.
-Soon, it will call Washington County home.
+German air conditioning component company, EBM-Papst, has officially made its decision on the location for its newest manufacturing site.
+Now, it will call Washington County home.

 The electric motor and fan manufacturer plans to bring 200 jobs and a $37 million investment to the county.
 But at the announcement event for the new employer on Thursday, May 16, at the Washington County Industrial Park, local, state and EBM-Papst officials were focusing on the community minded aspect.